 SFAS No. 107, Disclosures About Fair Value of Financial Instruments, requires disclosure of fair value information about financial instruments, whether or not recognized in the consolidated balance sheets, for which it is practicable to estimate that value.
 In cases where quoted market prices are not available, fair values are based on estimates using present value or other valuation techniques.
 Those techniques are significantly affected by the assumptions used, including the discount rate and estimates of future cash flows.
 In that regard, the derived fair value estimates cannot be substantiated by comparison to independent markets and, in many cases, could not be realized in immediate settlement of the instruments.
 SFAS No. 107 also excludes certain financial instruments and all nonfinancial instruments from its disclosure requirements and allows companies to forego the disclosures when those estimates can only be made at excessive cost.
-Accordingly, the aggregate fair value amounts present the underlying value of the Company.
+Accordingly, the aggregate fair value amounts present dherein are limited by each of these factors and do not purport to represent the underlying value of the Company.